-This is an easy one: sensory bins are a tactile way to learn.
+Sensory bins are a tactile way to learn.
 It even says it in the name: sensory.
-The foundation of sensory play is play with our senses aka tactile learning.
+The foundation of sensory play is play with senses aka tactile learning.

 When a child is playing with a sensory bin, they are using multiple senses to learn about the world.
-They’re seeing how the rice moves, hearing the way corn meal sounds when it pours, and touching all parts in the sensory bin.
+They’re seeing how the rice moves, hearing the way cornmeal sounds when it pours, and feeling how pom pom balls float in water.

 If the bin has a scent – they’re learning through smell.
 If it’s taste safe (like this Jell-O party I threw once), then they are licking and learning too.